TheThingsNetwork/lorawan-stack-migrate/README.md

 To export a single device using its Device ID (e.g. `mydevice`):

+:warning: Always do a dry run and copy the output as a backup before executing the migration.

 ```bash
 # dry run first, verify that no errors occur
 $ ttn-lw-migrate device --source ttnv2 "mydevice" --dry-run --verbose > devices.json